Updated by Bobby

 - Be accommodating to quick movement

 And with high marks for versatility and tonal variety, almost any of these guitars can produce a strong metal tone.
 Further, as a long-time consumer and devoted player of the PRS line, I do believe there are some models that are ideal for certain styles and genres.
 In short, some do metal better than others.

-These are my PRS picks for metal and hard rock.
+To that end: These are my PRS picks for metal and hard rock.

 A word about pricing

 Note that the SE models are always going to be more affordable than the other PRS lines.
 This is because the SE line was designed to be a more affordable series, since most Maryland-made PRS guitars are in the $3000 - $5000 range.
 Over the years, PRS has gotten much better about offering a wider range of pricing and selection in their product catalog.

 For example, the S2 series sits between the SEs and the Maryland models in terms of cost.
 If you aren't ready to spend big on the PRS core models, you've got other options.
 Here's a rough estimate of what you'll be able to expect from each tier:

-- SE models: $300 - $1100
+- SE models: $500 - $1100

-- S2, Mira and midrange models: $1000 - $1500
+- S2, Mira and midrange models: $1200 - $1800

-- Core models and Private Stock: $1800 and up
+- Core models and Private Stock: $2000 and up

 If you like the core models and want to get the price down, you can look for older and used versions of the guitar you're after.